2023 NRFL Leagues: Northern Conference teams

-Eight teams are competing in the league – the top six northern teams from Division 2 last season and the two teams relegated from the 2022 NRFL Division 1.
+Nine teams are competing in the league – the top six northern teams from Division 2 last season, the two teams relegated from the 2022 NRFL Division 1 and the champions of the 2022 NRF Championship.
 The relegated teams are Albany United and Waitemata.
-Although Central United won the 2022 NRF Championship, they were unable to be promoted due to their MoU with Auckland City.
+Originally, although Central United won the 2022 NRF Championship, they were unable to be promoted due to their MoU with Auckland City.
 As a result, Oratia United were reprieved of relegation.
+However, after Central United successfully appealed to the Sports Tribunal of New Zealand, they were entered into the competition three weeks after it commenced.
+As a result NRF decided the league would restart, voiding all previously played matches.